Fancy learning the how and why garlic can cause stomach ache? Read on.

 What are your thoughts on garlic in general?
 Do you have any intolerances or digestive issues?
 Example: reflux, bloated, bloating gas, etc.

-Please share your comments below, so others can learn from it.
+Please share your experience or pass it on, so others can learn from it.